infrae/infrae.testbrowser/README.txt

    - ``TESTBROWSER_PORT`` (default to 8000)

-   If you set your test to connect to a Selenium server that is not on your server, please set the server and port so that the Selenium knows where to connect to your application.
+   If you set your testsuite to connect to a Selenium server that is not on your computer where you run your testsuite, please set the server and port options so that the Selenium knows how to connect to your application (it should be the network name of your computer).

    The API is the same than the default browser, except for: